rakdman/java-coding-challenge/README.md

-# Coding challenge to Develop REST APIs using Spring boot
+# Coding challenge Project to Develop REST APIs using Spring boot

 ## The Challenge